yanjustino/ellis/README.md

   <img height="300" src="https://raw.githubusercontent.com/yanjustino/ellis/master/assets/image.png">
 </p>

+Production secrets shouldn't be used for development or test.
+In addition, secrets should not be implanted with the application.
+Now consider that your application needs to run in different environments and that for each one it needs a different secret.
+In this context, your application needs to manage different keys or it will carry several messages with secret managers to establish a communication.
+Was there a simple way?

 # About ELLIS
-Ellis is a encrypted secrets builder.
-It uses de concept of public-key cryptography to produces settings file with this secrets.
+Ellis is a simple secret encrypter.
+It uses de concept of public-key cryptography to produces encrypted data json file to using in application settings file in distincts environment.
 See how ellis do it:

 ## Lifecycle
 <p align="center">
+  <label><strong>Figure 1.</strong> The ellis lifecycle</label>
   <img height="600" src="https://raw.githubusercontent.com/yanjustino/ellis/master/assets/lifecycle.png">
-  <p><label>Figure 1.
-The ellis lifecycle</label></p>
 </p>

 The Figure 1 illustrates the following steps and their respective commands: